King Solomon's Mines (1950 film): Casting

-Shooting
+Filming

-Filming took place at the following locations in Africa: Murchison Falls in Uganda; Astrida, "the land of giant Watusis"; Volcano Country and Stanleyville in the Belgian Congo; Tanganyika; and Rumuruti and Machakos in Kenya.
+Filming in Africa took place at Murchison Falls in Uganda; Astrida, "the land of giant Watusis"; Volcano Country and Stanleyville in the Belgian Congo; Tanganyika; and Rumuruti and Machakos in Kenya.
+The cave scene was filmed in the Slaughter Canyon Cave at Carlsbad Caverns National Park and some other scenes were shot at nearby Sitting Bull Falls in Lincoln National Forest, New Mexico.

-The film marked the beginning of Eva Monley's career as a Hollywood location scout and producer, specializing in Africa.
-Monley received her first film job as a script supervisor and assistant during production of King Solomon's Mines.
-Additionally, the cave scene was filmed in the Slaughter Canyon Cave in Carlsbad Caverns National Park and other scenes at nearby Sitting Bull Falls in Lincoln National Forest, both in the state of New Mexico, in the Southwestern United States.
+The film marked the beginning of Eva Monley's career as a Hollywood script supervisor, producer and location scout specializing in African locations.

 In February 1950, after five months of location filming in Africa, Andrew Marton replaced Compton Bennett as director.
-The official reason given was Bennett fell ill but there were rumours that Bennett had a falling out with some of the cast.
+The official reason announced was that Bennett had fallen ill, but it was rumored that the cause was rooted in Bennett's disagreements with some of the cast.

 Reception

 Critical

 Bosley Crowther of The New York Times wrote that "there is more than a trace of outright hokum in this thriller ... but there is also an ample abundance of scenic novelty and beauty to compensate."
-Variety called it a "striking adventure film" with "high excitement in meetings with wild savages and beasts and a number of excellently staged fights-to-the-death."
-Harrison's Reports called it "a highly spectacular romantic adventure melodrama that has the rare quality of holding an audience captivated from start to finish."
+Variety called the film a "striking adventure film" with "high excitement in meetings with wild savages and beasts and a number of excellently staged fights-to-the-death."
+Harrison's Reports called the film "a highly spectacular romantic adventure melodrama that has the rare quality of holding an audience captivated from start to finish."
 John McCarten of The New Yorker wrote, "'King Solomon's Mines' undertakes to show what a safari through Africa might have been up against fifty years ago.
 In this, I think, the picture, which was shot in the African highlands, succeeds admirably."
-The Monthly Film Bulletin called it "a somewhat stilted epic, strangely lacking in excitement", with Kerr seeming "miscast and out of place."
+The Monthly Film Bulletin called the film "a somewhat stilted epic, strangely lacking in excitement", with Kerr seeming "miscast and out of place."

-Box-office
+Box office

-According to MGM records, the film earned $5,047,000 in the US and Canada.
-It made $4,908,000 elsewhere.
-After production and other associated costs were deducted, the movie made a profit of $4,049,000, which made it MGM's most successful film of 1950, and the second highest-grossing film of that year in the United States.
+According to MGM records, the film earned $5,047,000 in the U.S. and Canada and $4,908,000 elsewhere.
+After production and other associated costs were deducted, the film returned a profit of $4,049,000, making it MGM's most successful film of 1950 and the second highest-grossing film of that year in the United States.

 The film was the third most popular film at the British box-office in 1951.
 It was also a big hit in France, with admissions of 4,108,770.